Information about the GED in California

 The GED consists of a series of tests designed to measure the knowledge and skills expected of a high school graduate.
 According to the GED Testing Service (www.gedtestingservice.com), 97% of U.S. colleges and employers recognize the GED credential.
 In California, successful completion of the exam results in the California High School Equivalency Certificate.

 In order to take the GED exam in California, one must be a resident of the state.
 California residents must be within 60 days of their 18th birthday to sit for the test without exceptions.
-Young adults aged 17 may take the exam after providing additional documentation, but this is the absolute minimum age in California.
+Young adults aged 17 may take the exam after providing additional documentation and proof that they have been out of school for 60 consecutive days.

 The GED exams cover four content areas, requiring about seven and a half hours to complete.
 The subject areas consist of the following: